nus-cs2103-AY1920S1/duke/docs/README.md

 **list**
 * `list`
-* This lists all the current tasks added.
+* This lists all the current tasks added to the task list.

 **listdone**
 * `listdone`